What to Look for During Bible Study

 The Bible is the basis of our Christian faith.
 Many of us own a Bible and read our Bible frequently, listen to sermons and attend Bible studies.
 But have you ever been taught how to study your Bible independently?
 I will admit that throughout my lifetime attending various churches and Bible studies I was never taught how to study my Bible.
-I was taught many aspects of scripture and taught how to find answers in scriptures but I wasn’t taught how to study.
-For a long time I left the Bible studying up to my seminary graduate husband and other teachers.
-But I have come to realize that everyone can study their Bible, and when I say study I mean more than just reading the scriptures daily.
+I was taught different views of scripture and taught how to find answers in scriptures, but I wasn’t taught how to study scripture.
+For a long time, I left the Bible studying up to elders and other teachers.
+But I have realized that everyone can study their Bible, and when I say study I mean more than just reading the scriptures daily.

 So what exactly does it mean to study your Bible and why should we study?
 The study of the Bible is called Hermeneutics.
 I bet that many of us have heard this word before but had no idea what it means, well now you do!
 Studying the scriptures starts with reading, but it is more than just reading God’s word.
 It is diving deep into the text.
 There are many different ways to study the scriptures, but the way we are going to talk about today is studying verse by verse.
 This is the most natural way to study scripture because it is how it was written.